Abstract submission frequently asked questions

 What approval(s) and/or consent should I have for my abstract?

 Prior to submission, you must ensure that appropriate ethical and/or regulatory approval has been obtained for the work submitted.
-Processes vary between Trusts, but presentation of any patient data would normally require approval by one or more of the following: Trust Caldicott Guardian; R&D Dept; Audit Dept; or Research Ethics Committee (or equivalent if non-NHS).
-At least one of these should be consulted beforehand.
-This must be declared in all abstracts, and must also be stated during all oral presentations and included in all posters.
+If you are unsure if you have the appropriate levels of consent, you should contact the relevant departments for advice.
+Processes vary between Trusts, but presentation of any patient data would normally require approval by one or more of the following: Trust Caldicott Guardian; R&D department; Audit department; or Research Ethics Committee (or equivalent if non-NHS).
+At least one of these should be consulted prior to the commencement of your project.

 The approval(s) and/or consent that I have attained for my abstract do not fall into the options outlined.
 Where can I document these?